Here’s Colin Middlebrough – a volunteer we can all count on!

 Here’s Colin pictured with The Kansas City Five (they were six actually) in Liverpool in 1961.
 Colin is 3rd from the left.
 Just behind him is Tommy Hughes (we told Tommy’s wife, Angela’s, story here) Bruce McCaskill (in the photo 2nd from right) was Eric Clapton’s road manager and also managed Scottish R&B combo the Average White Band.

-How he also found time for refereeing amateur football matches is a wonder and Colin tells a great story of the time he was to referee the Cup Final between Guinness Exports and Littlewood’s Stores in the Liverpool Business Houses Football League in the 1960’s.
-As representatives of the opposing teams approached him separately before the game, it is only speculation what he could have earned in Guinness, or a year’s worth of new outfits.
-Of course, Colin refereed with the ultimate integrity.
+How he also found time for refereeing amateur football matches is a wonder and Colin told a great story of the time he was to referee the Cup Final between Guinness Exports and Littlewood’s Stores in the Liverpool Business Houses Football League in the 1960’s.

 As life went on, there was also time for volunteering.
 He helped, as treasurer between 1989 and 1994, to establish the Merseyside entertainers’ charity, The Merseycats, which organises events to raise funds for children’s charities in the region.